Sunsafe-TDSA(30%) / Terephthalylidene Dicamphor Sulfonic Acid; Water

 (4) Safety reliable.

 Sunsafe- TDSA(30%) appears to be relatively safe because is only minimally absorbed into the skin or systemic circulation.
 Since Sunsafe- TDSA(30%) is stable, toxicity of degradation products is not a concern.
 Animal and cell culture studies indicate the lack of mutagenic and carcinogenic effects.
 However, direct safety studies of long-term topical use in humans are lacking.
-Rarely, Sunsafe- TDSA(30%) may cause skin arritation/dermatitis.
+Rarely, Sunsafe- TDSA(30%) may cause skin irritation/dermatitis.
 In its pure form, Sunsafe- TDSA(30%) is acidic.
 In commercial products, it is neutralized by organic bases, such as mono-, di- or triethanolamine.
 Ethanolamines sometimes cause contact dermatitis.
 If you develop reaction to a sunscreen with Sunsafe- TDSA(30%), the culprit might be the neutralizing base rather than Sunsafe- TDSA(30%) itself.
 You could try a brand with a different neutralizing base.

 • Previous: